gsoft-inc/wl-web-configs/docs/eslint/flat-config-migration.md

 The `.eslintignore` file is no longer valid.
 If you need to exclude files from linting, add them to a configuration block under the `ignores` key.

 Config files no longer rely on custom resolution implemented by ESLint.
 Since they import modules directly, they now rely on Node file resolution.
-Config files no longer merge down the file tree, either.
-Every config file acts as if it is the root config file.
-This means if you have nested configs as well as a true root config (like in a monorepo), you will want to set your top-level config to ignore directories that have their own config files.
+Nested config files are no longer read.
+When ESLint is run, it will find the nearest config file starting from the current directory and traversing up.
+We have detailed a technique for using nested configs in the monorepo setup section.

 ## Basic migration steps

-1. Create a file called `eslint.config.js`. `@workleap/eslint-config` is published in ESM, so if your project `type` in `package.json` is not `module`, then you should create an `eslint.config.mjs` file instead.
+Create a file called `eslint.config.js`. `@workleap/eslint-config` is published in ESM, so if your project `type` in `package.json` is not `module`, then you should create an `eslint.config.mjs` file instead.

 ### Initial setup